Mugen-Builders/cartesi-co-processor-tutorial/installation.md

 ### 2. **Docker Desktop**

-Docker Desktop is a must-have requirement that comes pre-configured with two necessary plugins for building dApps Cartesi:
+Docker Desktop is a must-have requirement that comes pre-configured with two necessary plugins for building Cartesi dApps:

 - Docker Buildx
 - Docker Compose